Copyright 2009 - 2016 by Mario Vaden

 "Five species of vascular epiphytes grow on Iluvatar ......
 The evergreen fern Polypodium scouleri is the most numerous species with 36 mats growing on branches or in crotches.
 Using equations developed by Bailey (2000), we estimated the P. scouleri biomass on Iluvatar to be 18.2 kg with an additional 47.2 kg of associated humus.
 The second most abundant species is the ericaceious shrub, Vaccinium ovatum.
 Eight of the shrubs grow from rotting wood or humus on the main trunk above 60 m.
 Two of the shrubs grow on branches of reiterated trunks.
 The deciduous fern, Polypodium glycyrrhiza, grows intermixed with P. scouleri on a 15 cm diameter branch.
 The deciduous tree, Rhamnus purshiana, grows with P. scouleri on a large humus accumulation at the base of trunk II.
 Finally, the evergreen tree, Umbellularia californica, grows near P. scouleri on a humus-covered burl"

 Iluvatar was also one of several redwoods climbed to study the Wandering Salamander, Aneides vagrans.
 That species was found on Iluvatar and several other redwoods in Atlas Grove.
-The study results I read were from 2002 and 2003, but this kind of research can repeat itself.

-The Giant Salamanders also live in the area, but reside mainly near the forest floor.
+Giant Salamanders also live in the area, but reside mainly near the forest floor.

 The crown is complex and was said to have the only "class 6" reiteration found in a redwood, decribed as: